Misfortune is never mournful to the soul that accepts it;

 The night before we discussed with Marcos our intent to rent a boat to explore Sohoton Cave and other stunning islands nearby.
 He generously offered help on finding one, but given the current weather, we are doomed to just settle to explore the town by land.
 Marcos gave us an option to ride the morning jeep to Dapa town proper.
 From there, we can haggle on a habal habal ride (modified motorcycle) to Gen. Luna port.
 We’ll shoot for luck if there are any boat trips going to Bucas Grande by then.
 We pictured a dragging whole day trip and heaps of hassle off and back to Burgos without renting a private vehicle seeing that public transport offers only a limited schedule.

 We walk back to our little hut after a short visit to the church.
 Our host, Marcos agreed to refund our deposit.
+We thank him and his family for their hospitality and making sure we were safe from the chaos the previous night.

 We decided to rent the same jeepney that brought us to Burgos.
 This trip is veering away from our usual backpacker budget as it gets more and more expensive.